Investing For Your Kids in Australia: The Tax-Smart Guide to Informal Trusts

 • VGS (Vanguard MSCI Index International Shares ETF): Broad global exposure, generally lower dividend yield.

-• IVV (iShares S&P 500 ETF): Exposure to the 500 largest US companies, again, often growth-focused with less emphasis on dividends.
+• IVV (iShares S&P 500 ETF): Exposure to the 500 largest US companies, again, growth-focused.

 How to Snag That TFN for Your Offspring (It's Easier Than Potty Training)